ChangZhiCong/DSA/README.md

 # DSA Assignment Description
 Welcome to our Java Data Structure & Algorithm Assignment!
 This file contains brief description of our assignment and way to run our assignment. 👍

-Basically, our assignment is to create a charity centre management system which includes Donor, **Donee and Donation Management Subsystem.**
+Basically, our assignment is to create a charity centre management system which includes **Donor**, **Donee and Donation Management Subsystem.**

 **How to run our assignment ?**
 1. When you download our project, you can open the downloaded project in any version netbean (suggested netbean 18 since no need to resolve the jdk version).